Research Library

 As part of our commitment to making our work and outputs accessible, and to generate further dialogue on the issues we explore, IICSI has created an online Research Library.
 Here you will find a range of pieces including films, articles, think pieces, and interviews.
 Please use the search function or browse, and check back again as this library will be updated regularly.

-Research outcomes related to the Improvisation, Community, and Social Practice project (2007-2013) are available in the ICASP Research Collection.
+Research outcomes related to the Improvisation, Community, and Social Practice project (2007-2013) are forthcoming.

 Intents and Purposes book cover